 Our only link to the area attractions in and around Huntington, Barboursville and Milton.
 Explore all there is to see and do, Eat, Shop, Stay, Events, Attractions and Videos. www.wvvisit.org Check out this link but be sure to come back and make your reservations and have a great camping stay with us.

-Want and excuse to get outside, shop outside, camp outside.
-The village of Barboursville has announced their annual Rummage Sale on Saturday May 4th.
-Also the City of Milton announces their annual Citywide Yard Sale on Saturday, May 28th.
+Want an excuse to get outside, shop outside, camp outside.
+The village of Barboursville has announced their annual Rummage Sale on Saturday May 3rd.
+Also the City of Milton announces their annual Citywide Yard Sale on Saturday, May 31st.
 Can't decide, come camp with us both weekends.